sberthol/openig-cidemo/README.md

 Largely inspired by https://github.com/GoogleCloudPlatform/continuous-deployment-on-kubernetes

+** Warning: Work in progress.
+Some things may be broken **

 # Overview

-This project includes a Jenkins file which contains instructions on how to build an OpenAM image, push the image to a private repo (in this case, gcr.io) and deploy it to a Kubernetes cluster.
+This project includes a Jenkins file which contains instructions on how to build an OpenIG image, push the image to a private repo (for example, gcr.io) and deploy it to a Kubernetes cluster.

 To use this you need:
 * Jenkins CI (version 2.x - as it needs the pipeline feature and multi branch builds)
 * docker and kubectl need to be available to Jenkins as it will use these commands to build and deploy images
-* Access to the OpenAM base image (openam-onbuild).
+* Access to the OpenIG base image (openig).
 See https://stash.forgerock.org/projects/DOCKER/repos/docker/browse

-The workflow is:
+How this works

 * A branch is created to test a feature.
-The OpenAM configuration is created in OpenAM/config
+The OpenIG configuration is held in openig/config
 * When the branch is pushed, Jenkins will pick it up and start to run the pipeline defined in ./Jenkinsfile
-* The pipeline creates a new child image which is fully configured according to the new configuration
+* The pipeline creates a new child image which is configured according to openig/config
-* The image is pushed to the repo (gcr.io)
+* The image is pushed to the repo or directly to docker
 * A new Kubernetes namespace is created to host the image.
 Each branch maps to a new namespace.
 This keeps different branches isolated in the cluster.
 This will allow several versions to be concurrently tested.
 * kubectl commands are issued to push the new image to Kubernetes.
 If an old image already exists, it will be replaced by